alosaur/angular_deno/README.md

 # Angular renderer in Deno

-This is experimental Angular SSR in Deno
+This is experimental Angular SSR in Deno, and will be used as a renderer for [Alosaur](https://github.com/alosaur/alosaur) web framework, as well as handlebars, ejs, mustache.

 ## How to use